 For this post, I have something a little bit different than usual.
-I think it’s fitting to talk about a book that really aligns with my philosophy & temperament.
+I think it’s fitting to talk about a book that really aligns with my philosophy & temperament: The Renaissance Soul.
 The subtitle is Life Design for People with Too Many Passions to Pick Just One, and that about sums it up.

-This stands in stark contrast to the ‘niche’ mentality.
+This stands in stark contrast to the ‘niche’ mentality, which I don't find appealing in the slightest.

 Niches are Boring